mainmatter/playbook/project-flow/full-service/README.md

 continue to work closely with clients.
-We will discuss individual facets of user stories as well as different alternatives for designing and implementing those along with the associated effort, involving the client in all decisions that are made.
+We will discuss individual facets of user stories as well as different alternatives for designing and implementing those along with the associated effort, involving the client in all decisions that are made along the way.

 We build slices of the system at once, including everything from the design, backend, and frontend code of a particular user story so we can release them as functional units that can be interacted with by the client.
 Once a slice is finished, it will be released to a staging system that is available for all project stakeholders.
-We will ask the stakeholders to make use of the staging system to follow along the progress and validate the application is built according to their expectations.
-Feedback given by stakeholders will be addressed by the designers and engineers so that the application iteratively evolves.
+We will ask the stakeholders to make use of the staging system to follow the project's progress and validate the application is built according to their expectations.
+Feedback given by stakeholders will be collected by the project team and addressed in issues in subsequent iterations of the execution stage or moved into a later increment of the project depending on the finding's priority.

-As the code of the application evolves, so does the design system that defines the fundamental visual framework of the application.
-As we complete more user stories and the application advances, we will identify and define foundational elements that will later be reused in other, similar contexts.
-That way, each increment of the application results in its foundation becoming broader and stronger, resulting in increased effectiveness over time.
+As we complete more user stories and the application evolves, we identify and define foundational elements that will later be reused in other, similar contexts - both in the application's codebase as well as in the visual design system.
+That way, each increment of the application results in its foundation becoming broader and stronger, resulting in increased effectiveness over time, decreasing effort per user story and increasing planning reliability.

 ### Release & Operation

-Once an increment of the application is complete, we release what we built - ideally into a production environment so real users can access the system.
+Once an increment of the application is complete, we release what we built - ideally into a production environment so real users can access the system and first hand feedback can be collected.
 For the initial release, that task will include choosing and setting up the server infrastructure and deployment process.
 Subsequent increments will build on top of that infrastructure.
-Depending on the client's own expertise, we can operate and maintain the application after the project completes.
+Depending on the client's own expertise and capabilities, we can operate and maintain the application for them.

 ## Evaluation